Eurasian eagle-owl: Behaviour

 The Eurasian eagle-owl is largely nocturnal in activity, as are most owl species, with its activity focused in the first few hours after sunset and the last few hours before sunrise.
 In the northern stretches of its range, partial diurnal behaviour has been recorded, including active hunting in broad daylight during the late afternoon.
 In such areas, full nightfall is essentially non-existent at the peak of summer, so eagle-owls must presumably hunt and actively brood at the nest during daylight.
 The Eurasian eagle-owl has a number of vocalizations that are used at different times.
 It will usually select obvious topographic features such as rocky pinnacles, stark ridges and mountain peaks to use as regular song posts.
 These are dotted along the outer edges of the eagle-owl's territory and they are visited often but only for a few minutes at a time.

 Vocal activity is almost entirely confined to the colder months from late fall through winter, with vocal activity in October through December mainly having territorial purposes and from January to February being primarily oriented towards courtship and mating purposes.
 Vocalizations in a Spanish study begin no sooner than 29 minutes after sunset and end no later than 55 minutes before sunrise.
 The territorial song, which can be heard at great distance, is a deep resonant ooh-hu with emphasis on the first syllable for the male, and a more high-pitched and slightly more drawn-out uh-hu for the female.
 It is not uncommon for a pair to perform an antiphonal duet.
 The widely used name in Germany as well as some other sections of Europe for this species is uhu due to its song.
-At 250–350 Hz, the Eurasian eagle-owls territorial song or call is deeper, farther-carrying and is often considering "more impressive" than the territorial songs of the great horned owl or even that of the slightly larger Blakiston's fish owl, although the horned owl’s call averages slightly longer in duration.
+At 250–350 Hz, the Eurasian eagle-owls territorial song or call is deeper, farther-carrying and is often considering "more impressive" than the territorial songs of the great horned owl or even that of the slightly larger Blakiston's fish owl, although the horned owl's call averages slightly longer in duration and the Blakiston's call is typically deeper.
 Other calls include a rather faint, laughter-like OO-OO-oo and a harsh kveck-kveck.
 Intruding eagle-owls and other potential dangers may be met with a "terrifying", extremely loud hooo.
-Raucous barks not unlike those of ural owls or long-eared owls have been recorded but are deeper and more powerful than those species’ barks.
+Raucous barks not unlike those of ural owls or long-eared owls have been recorded but are deeper and more powerful than those species' barks.
 Annoyance at close quarters is expressed by bill-clicking and cat-like spitting, and a defensive posture involves lowering the head, ruffling the back feathers, fanning the tail and spreading the wings.